Arkaeriit/cursedLua/README.md

 This library is meant to be required, like any other Lua libraries.
 To do so, start your program with `local nc = require("cursedLua")`.
 All the functions are inside the table nc.
 For example, to print something, you must do `nc.printw("something")`.
 For a more detailed example, check out the example folder.

+When using embedded Lua, don't forget to link the library to your binary with `-lcursedLua`.

 For every function, the number of arguments or their types is the same as the one expected by the ncurses C API.

 ## Further examples